 While recapping Layne’s Friday night play, Tomlin also briefly mentioned the stellar play in that game of another one of the team’s 2019 draft picks, inside linebacker Ulysees Gilbert III, who registered 3 total tackles, 1.5 sacks, 4 quarterback hits and a forced fumble in the 46 total defensive snaps that he was on the field for.
 The Akron product also intercepted a two-point conversion pass attempt late in the Friday night game as well.

 “You also take another young guy like Ulysees, who made a lot of splash plays, but I pointed out to the team those plays were made between play 80 and 89, defensively,” Tomlin said.
-“So the people that he was on the field with were not the quality of people that Justin Lane was on the field with.
+“So the people that he was on the field with were not the quality of people that Justin Layne was on the field with.
 So we better not read too much into quality of performance.
-We all better just keep our heads down and keep working and that’s what the group intends to do, Justin Lane included.”
+We all better just keep our heads down and keep working and that’s what the group intends to do, Justin Layne included.”

 Could we see a few of the Steelers later-round draft picks that played well Friday night against the Buccaneers such as Gilbert play a little earlier this coming Saturday night when the team plays their second preseason game of 2019 against the Kansas City Chiefs?
 Based on what Tomlin said on Tuesday, it sounds like there’s a good chance of such things happening.